Joshndroid/docker-freetube/README.md

 >[!NOTE]
 >Unless a parameter is flaged as 'optional', it is *mandatory* and a value must be provided.
+>You can utilise either, latest, vX.X (for a specific version), or the dev branch selkies-dev

 ### docker-compose (recommended, [click here for more info](https://docs.linuxserver.io/general/docker-compose))